 Watch this quick video and hear from some of our Founding Member-Owners!

 Simply put, it's a grocery store!
-Specifically, the Wasatch Cooperative Market is a member-owned association working to open a grocery store that sells high quality natural, healthy, sustainable foods, goods and merchandise, with an emphasis on foods, goods, and merchandise produced locally, in accordance with our mission and vision.
+Specifically, the Wasatch Cooperative Market is a member-owned association working to open a grocery store that sells high quality natural, healthy, sustainable foods, goods and merchandise, with an emphasis on local products, in accordance with our mission and vision.
 Products sold in the Co-op will reflect our shared goal of a sustainable future for everyone in the community.
-As a cooperatively owned business the Wasatch Cooperative Market will adhere to the principles and values common to all cooperatives.
+As a cooperatively owned business, Wasatch Cooperative Market will adhere to the principles and values common to all cooperatives.

-2. Why should I become a Member-Owner of the Wasatch Cooperative Market?
+2. Why should I become a member-owner of the Co-op?

-There are many reasons one would want to become a Member-Owner in the Co-op.
-For instance, it allows you to be a stakeholder in a socially responsible, consumer-owned, community-based local business.
-It will allow you to receive the financial benefits of Member-Ownership (i.e., patronage refunds and/or promotions).
-You'll be eligible for Member-Owner discount days and sales.
-Also, your Member-Ownership will help promote sustainable agriculture and help preserve the rural landscape and heritage of our state.
+There are many reasons one would want to become a member-owner.
+For starters, it allows you to be a stakeholder in a socially responsible, consumer-owned, community-based business.
+It will allow you to receive the financial benefits of member-ownership (i.e., patronage refunds and/or promotions).
+You'll be eligible for discount days and advance sales.
+Also, your ownership will help to promote sustainable agriculture and to preserve the rural landscape and heritage of our state.
 Finally, you'll be part of a store that prides itself on responsive and outstanding customer service and its ability to share reliable information with consumers.